Near Nuremberg, 2006

 – Reminiscence from a chemistry lecture in my first engineering semester in 2004

-After I got my engineering degree in 2010, I worked for half a dozen different companies in seven years, until I got my first substantial and long-term employment.
+After I graduated in mechanical engineering in 2010, I worked for half a dozen different companies in seven years, until I got my first substantial and long-term employment.

 What I’d experienced in the majority of these employments up to this point was tedious, stressful and sometimes tough manual work for automotive suppliers and engineering consulting companies.

-But what I’d also seen a lot is a bizarre and inexplicable phenomenon, that completely alienates you when you experience it for the first time as a new member in the workforce.
+But what I’d also seen a lot is a bizarre and inexplicable phenomenon, that completely alienates you when you experience it for the first time as a new and idealistic member in the workforce.

 Unnecessary jobs that don’t contribute anything of value for the company you are working for, and, if they vanished, it would not make much of a difference.